apurva-gupta/Applications-in-AI/POS Tagging Using HMM/Readme.md

 ./label.py part2 training_file testing_file

 Training_file and test_file contains word and corresponding POS tag for that word.

-There is blank line to indicate the end of sentence.
+There is blank line after set of words to indicate the end of sentence.